Make your own simple and natural Olive oil Soap

 You can literally make this recipe with just three ingredients if you choose — water, lye, and olive oil.
 The optional lavender essential oil will give it a beautiful floral scent and the Sodium lactate or salt helps to harden the bars.

 If you’d like to be more artistic with these bars I’ve collected dozens of different ideas for you in my piece How to Naturally Color Handmade Soap.
 Keep in mind that the natural color of this soap is a light yellow and that can impact the final color of your bars.
+Depending on the oil you use, you may find that your soap cures to a bright white color.
 You can also use different essential oils to scent it and my guide for how much you can use is over here.

 If you’re looking for even more soap making recipes and ideas, have a browse through my recipes.
 This simple Castile soap recipe is just the tip of the iceberg.